noughtmare/splitfuns/README.md

 In this package is split into two parts.
 The src directory contains the modules:

-  * `Language.Haskell.TH.Module` - implements a system for sharing
-      data between modules with template haskell.
-  * `Splitfuns` - implements shows how that system can be used to allow users to define functions over multiple modules.
+  * `Splitfuns` - implements a system that can be used to allow users to define functions over multiple modules.
-  * `Language.Haskell.TH.Serialize` - defines Serialize instances
+  * `Language.Haskell.TH.Lift` - defines Lift instances for template Haskell
-      for template Haskell data types that make it possible to share template haskell types across modules.
+      data types that make it possible to share template haskell types across modules.

 The `app` directory showcases how the `Splitfuns` module can be used with a simple example.
 It contains three modules: